yecril71pl/cpp-docs.pl-pl/docs/standard-library/map-class.md

 ### <a name="parameters"></a>Parametry

+*Klucz*<br/>
-*klucz* wartość klucza elementów, które mają być dopasowywane z mapy.
+ Wartość klucza elementy, które mają być dopasowywane z mapy.

 ### <a name="return-value"></a>Wartość zwracana